Aerial photograph of Penrhos Airfield, near Pwllheli, c 2000 - on the People's Collection Wales site

 PENRHOS (PEN-RHOS), a parish in the hundred of GAFLOGION, Lleyn division of the county of CARNARVON, NORTH WALES, 2 miles (W. S. W.) from Pwllheli, containing 112 inhabitants.
 This parish, which is situated on the western shore of Cardigan bay, is but of very moderate extent, comprising only a small, portion of arable and pasture land, with some common : in many parts of it the soil is poor and sandy, and a considerable portion of the land will scarcely repay the labour and expense of cultivation.
 The living is a perpetual curacy, annexed to the vicarage of Abereirch, in the archdeaconry and diocese of Bangor.
 The church, dedicated to St. Cynwyl, is a very small edifice, with a thatched roof, The average annual expenditure for the support of the poor is £29.
 1. (A Topographical Dictionary of Wales by Samuel Lewis, 1833)

 You can see the

+administrative areas in which Penrhos has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-Gwynedd Family History Society have a diagram of the ecclesiastical parishes of Caernarfonshire (under Parishes) - with some links to photographs of parish churches
+Gwynedd Family History Society have a diagram of the ecclesiastical parishes of Caernarfonshire (under Parishes)

 You can see maps centred on OS grid reference SH351341 (Lat/Lon: 52.879413, -4.451738), Penrhos which are provided by: